Dry season management — stone fruit

 • Water new trees in thoroughly at planting time — especially smaller trees with finer, more easily dried out root systems.

-• Mulch newly planted trees after the frost period if straw or other material is available.
+• Add mulch to newly planted trees after the frost period if straw or other material is available.
 This reduces water losses from soil evaporation.

-• Irrigate close to the tree, not the whole paddock (for example, invert micro-jets so the surface wetting pattern is reduced or replace existing micro-sprinklers with smaller wetting pattern micro-jets).
+• Irrigate close to the tree, not the whole paddock (for example, use drip irrigation, or invert micro-jets so the surface wetting pattern is reduced or replace existing micro-sprinklers with smaller wetting pattern micro-jets).

 • Eliminate weed competition early and widen the herbicide strip.